Choosing a trainer or coach...

 - Weight loss - meal planning, macro-nutrient and calorie profiles, on-going guidance

-- Hockey - on and off season strength and conditioning programs
+- Hockey - on and off season strength programs

-- Football - on and off season strength and conditioning programs
+- Football - on and off season strength programs

 - Soccer - specialize in injury prevention and strengthening (knee/hip stability)